Existing website builders. How to generate HTML from imageAug 25, 2020 2945 seen

 It's loved by its users.
 Last year I surveyed 1,630 photographers who were using a dedicated portfolio builder for their website to see which had the highest customer satisfaction— and Format scored a whopping 97%.

-Format is especially great for photographers— they include proofing features, watermarking and integrations with Adobe Lightroom and Capture One.
+The format is especially great for photographers— they include proofing features, watermarking, and integrations with Adobe Lightroom and Capture One.

 Strikingly is a website builder with a particular focus: one-page websites.
 If you’re not familiar with one-page websites, they are long websites where clicking the navigation scrolls you up and down the page.